dhyan1999/Helmet-Detection--Computer-Vision-/README.md

 ![step5](img/step5.png)

 - Step6 - Repeat step’s 3, 4 and 5 for the rest of the pictures.
 It’s important to note that, for every picture the class file will remain same but different txt files will be made.

 - Step7 - So, finally after saving the changes made to the last picture one can see 1 class file and different txt files in the folder.

-- Step8 - We will combine all these txt files into one file known as the bike.xml file and we will use this xml file in our code to detect the person wearing helmet.
+- Step8 - We can combine all these txt files into one xml file and we can use that xml file in the code to detect the person wearing helmet.

+•	Note – The xml file that we need to use for detection will be a huge file.
+For training and testing, we will require thousands of pictures.
+This will take many days to train all pictures.
+This is a timely task.
+In my project, therefore, I utilized the predefined data set bike.xml.

 ## 👨🏻‍💻 Implementation of Code